virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The code splits the `p` domain int a grid, hash all 4 corners of the grid and mixes them together.
+The code splits the `p` domain into a grid, hashes all 4 corners of the grid and mixes them together.
-Now lets create the base of our water noise:
+Now, lets create the base of our water noise:

 ```glsl
 float water_octave( in vec2 uv, in float choppy )